FairTee/alx-system_engineering-devops/README.md

 #!/bin/bash

-This is about the shell, the commands and how to navigate the filesystem.\n
+This is about the shell, the commands and how to navigate the filesystem.